Horizon classification via Riemannian flows: The Riemannian flow structure of horizons

-\begin{theorem} In 4 spacetime dimensions an oriented compact horizon $H$ has the same possible structures previously determined for a non-degenerate one under the dominant energy condition, save for the additional possibility (iii-b). \end{theorem} We do not make here any assumption on the existence or non-existence of complete generators on $H$, and we do not impose any energy condition, save possibly for the null energy condition.
-The point is that the structure theorem \ref{car} depends only on the fact that the generators flow is Riemannian, and this property uses only the smoothness of the horizon and its totally geodesic property which follow from the null energy condition.
+We do not make here any assumption on the existence or non-existence of complete generators on $H$, and we do not impose any energy condition, save possibly for the null energy condition.
+The point is that the structure theorem \ref{car} depends only on the fact that the generators flow is Riemannian, and this property uses only the smoothness of the horizon and its totally geodesic property which follow from the null energy condition.\\